-In this Status Report we want to give you an overview of our plans for the upcoming version 1.10 of libGDX.
-As mentioned in Status Report #2, we are on track to release it around the end of October.
+In this Status Report we want to give you an overview of our plans for the upcoming versions of libGDX.
+As mentioned in Status Report #2, we are on track to release version 1.10 around the end of October.

 MrStahlfelge’s hard work improving the controller functionality of libGDX will finally come to fruition: version 2.0 of gdx-controllers is set to release.
 It will include, inter alia, more reliable mappings, hotplugging, vibration (on most platforms), as well as methods to query controller features, and an all-new iOS implementation.
 The desktop implementation is now based on SDL, with a Java wrapper named Jamepad - if you are interested in some of the internals, check out the jamepad repo.
 That means, next to other advantages, arm is supported on Linux!

 A pre-release version of gdx-controllers is available as

 2.0.0-SNAPSHOT.
 Be sure to take a look at the v2 migration guide before updating!